 I’ve done everything I can to make this relationship work.
 We’ve been together for decades and it always seems that I am making excuses for you.
 But whether I use your output or revise it myself, I always get the blame for your failed plans.

 Looking back, I don’t know what took me so long to realize that I have outgrown you.
 You never had an adaptable planning process – you only work if there is no variability.
 And for every problem that arises, every new wrinkle in the supply chain, you have only one tired old solution – Safety Stock.
 And that solution is likely to create additional problems.

-Your insistence on precision, MRP, no matter the complexity or the expected timeframe is really the basic flaw that has finally pushed me beyond my limits.
+Your insistence on precision, Material Requirements Planning, no matter the complexity or the expected timeframe is really the basic flaw that has finally pushed me beyond my limits.
 There are just too many disruptions for long-term precision to work.

 Every day, things change with you.
 It’s always a new plan.
 Everything gets rearranged.
 Plans that were fine yesterday now need revision.
 Items we had too much of, now we have too little.
 And vice versa.
 No plans ever stay the same and every change creates an emergency for me to deal with.

 Too often, we seem to be so close to making it work.
 And every so often, everything lines up perfectly.
 But even then, it’s not intentional.
 It’s accidental.
 And that’s just not sustainable or repeatable.
 And as hard as we try, the solution remains out of reach.